carpit680/say-can-open/README.md

 ## Instructions

 This is a modified implementation of SayCan on a tabletop environment.
-Follow the setup instructions in the notebook for dependencies and VLLM(to run an OpenAI API compatible LLM server) installation.
+Follow the setup instructions in the notebook for dependencies and VLLM(to run an OpenAI API-compatible LLM server) installation.
 It should run by running each cell in order.